tiacsys/bridle/doc/lpnb/doc_styleguide.rst

 `Sphinx Documentation`_, and about the Sphinx documentation framework in the `Li-Pro.Net Sphinx Primer`_.

-The |LPNB| documentation follows the Zephyr style guide, and adds a few more restrictive rules:
+The |BRIDLE| documentation follows the Zephyr style guide, and adds a few more restrictive rules:

 * Headings use sentence case, which means that the first word is capitalized,